Bacterial InfectionsDiseases and conditionsFEATUREDInfectious Diseases

 How It Spreads and Who is at Risk

-The primary way to become infected is through contact with water, mud, or soil contaminated with the urine of infected animals, particularly rats.
+The primary way to become infected is through contact with water, mud, or soil.
+These sources are contaminated with the urine of infected animals, particularly rats.
 The bacteria can enter the body through cuts or abrasions on the skin, or through the eyes, nose, or mouth.

 The risk rises dramatically after heavy rains or flooding.
 When floodwaters cover streets and enter homes, they mix with the bacteria left by rodents, which is a high-risk activity.
 The Department of Health (DOH) frequently issues warnings because outbreaks often follow major weather events.